cognitree/flume-elasticsearch-sink/README.md

-**ElasticSearch Sink**
+**Elasticsearch Sink**

-This sink will read the events from a channel converts them to the elastic search documents and add them to the bulk processor.
+The sink reads events from a channel, serializes them into json documents and batches them into a bulk processor.
-Bulk processor will write the documents to elastic search based on the configuration provided.
+Bulk processor batches the writes to elasticsearch as configured.

-This sink provides Index name building feature where you can define your index name in the configuration file or you can define your own
-Index builder and provide the class in the configuration.
+The elasticsearch index, type and id for each event can be defined statically in the configuration file or can be derived dynamically using a custom IndexBuilder.
 By default it will use the index name from the configuration file.

-By default events are serialized for elastic search by SimpleSerializerBuilder.
+By default, events are assumed to be in json format.
-This behaviour can be overridden by implementing the SerializerBuilder interface.
+This assumption can be overridden by implementing the Serializer interface.

 You need to Follow this Steps to use this sink in Apache flume.
 Execute the following command in project.